Aaron-Sterling/node-jsonld/README.md

 //     is an error message otherwise
 ```

-If not specified, the default value for the target file is ``targetFile.json``.
+If not specified, the default name for the target file is ``targetFile.json``.
 Advanced users can specify options for the JSON-LD operations.
 If not specified, simple default options are used.

+#### Help messages

 Help messages are available for all operations.
 The messages closely follow the documentation of jsonld.js.
 You can use a getter to grab each help message as a string, and then display it however you wish, such as in a tooltip.